computerdepartmentferdowsiuniv/computerdepartmentferdowsiuniv.github.io/_pages/project-4.md

 </div>

 #### Indoor Mapping
-Indoor positioning using **fingerprinting** relies on **supervised learning**, which requires **labeled data** to train the model.
+Indoor positioning using <a href="https://www.pointr.tech/blog/location-fingerprinting-what-is-it-should-you-choose-it" style="text-decoration:underline; color:green;" target="_blank"><strong>fingerprinting</strong></a> relies on **supervised learning**, which requires **labeled data** to train the model.
 Many studies emphasize the modeling process, often overlooking the critical role of labeling in ensuring the system's comprehensiveness and usability.
 Traditionally, the positioning task is treated as a classification problem, with predefined reference points where signals are collected.
 While this method works well in controlled settings, it is not feasible in more dynamic environments like a university campus.
 To address these challenges, a **mobile-compatible map format** was necessary.

 The original map, available in AutoCAD format, was unsuitable for mobile applications due to its proprietary nature.
 After considering several alternatives, ***GeoJSON*** was selected due to its open-standard and broad compatibility with modern software platforms.
 Consequently, the indoor map of all floors and corridors of the Faculty of Engineering at Ferdowsi University of Mashhad was converted into GeoJSON format.
 This approach allowed for the precise identification of all points on the map, across multiple floors, using **geographical coordinates (latitude and longitude)**, making them ideal as labels for the learning model.